bmc0/dsp/README.md

 	```
 	matrix4 -3/0
-	:2,3 delay -10m decorrelate -s1 -m -f0.7k -l35m 5 allpass 80 0.6 :
+	:2,3 delay 5m decorrelate -s1 -m -f0.7k -l35m 5 allpass 80 0.6 :
 	```

-	The surround outputs are advanced by 10ms using the `delay` effect to compensate for the peak energy time of the decorrelation filters.
-An additional `allpass` filter equalizes the group delay at low frequencies.
+	The decorrelation filter has a peak energy time of approximately 10ms, so average total delay applied to the surround outputs is about 15ms at high frequencies.
+An `allpass` filter is used to equalize group delay at low frequencies.

 	See `examples/matrix4_*` for more examples.